wacv-pcs/WACV-2021-Author-Kit/README.md

 # WACV 2021 Author Kit (Latex)

 ## Overleaf Template
 We highly recommend the use of the [Overleaf Template](https://www.overleaf.com/read/bxcrjrgtqzdp).
 Overleaf has all of the needed packages/fonts by default and moreover, allows for synchronous collaboration/editing of multiple authors.
 It is very user-friendly, but also fully functional.
-The overleaf version is identical to the version found in this github repository.
+The overleaf version is identical to the version found in this github repository (they are synced).

 ### Other Latex Build Tools
 If you prefer to use an alternative editor/build engine to overleaf, you can either: